 If you choose them as a beneficiary, it is a more complicated process, and the account may not pass entirely to them tax-free.

-However, if you designate them as a successor holder, it will be passed tax-free without any complications.
+However, if you designate them as successor holders, it will be passed tax-free without any complications.

 Marriage or common-law partnership breakdown